A man is due to appear in court in Belfast on Sunday over a murder in Spain

 Sergeant Davey from the International Policing Unit said: "Officers from Lurgan Local Policing Team worked with the National Crime Agency and Spanish authorities to track the wanted person down to an address in the Craigavon area last night, Friday 23 February.

-"He will be brought before an extradition court in Belfast on Sunday 25 February.
+"He will be brought before an extradition court in Belfast [today] Sunday 25 February.

 "This arrest is a good example of how our local policing teams are able to identify and arrest those wanted internationally.